scollinspt/website/content/project/Physio Dynamics Lab/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-The Physiological Dynamics Lab (PDL) investigates the clinical value multi-level, integrative physiological dynamics to inform and guide physical therapy practice aimed at improving patient safety, interventions and wellness from adulthood to elderhood.
+The Physiological Dynamics Lab (PDL) investigates the clinical value of multi-level, integrative physiological dynamics to inform and guide physical therapy practice aimed at improving patient safety, interventions and wellness from adulthood to elderhood.

 Please contact Sean Collins at smcollins1@plymouth.edu if your interested in learning more about the lab.